syncfusion-content/flutter-docs/Flutter/barcode/getting-started.md

 ## Initialize the barcode

 Add the Barcode Generator widget as a child of any widget.
-Here, the widget is added as a child of the container widget and the size to the container is specified (otherwise it will take full container size).
+Here, the widget is added as a child of the container widget and the height to the container is specified (otherwise it will take full container height).

 {% highlight dart %}